-- 1 Select New on the File menu to start the ASCII File Fields (daxch0103s000) details session. - 2 Enter a new field number, and give this field number a logical sequence number. - 3 Enter the name and description of the ASCII file field you are creating. - 4 Select the field type.
-If you select Numeric, also enter the numeric formatting. - 5 Enter the start position and length of the fields. - 6 Click Edit Text on the toolbar to start the text editor if you want to add more information.
+- Select New on the File menu to start the ASCII File Fields (daxch0103s000) details session. - Specify a new field number, and give this field number a logical sequence number. - 3 Specify the name and description of the ASCII file field you are creating. - 4 Select the field type.
+If you select Numeric, then specify also the numeric formatting. - 5 Specify the start position and length of the fields in Field Dimensions. - Specify additional details of the ASCII file field in Numeric Format.
+6 - 7 Click Edit Text on the toolbar to start the text editor to add more information.